-Year Ended December 31, 2022 2021 2022 2021 (in tho usand s) Net cash provided by operating activities \$ 56,013 \$ 80,093 Net cash used in investing activities \$ (395,615) \$ (506,941) Net cash provided by financing activities \$ 1,436 \$ 599,240
+Year Ended I Decem nber 31, 2023 2022 (in thousands) Net cash provided by operating activities \$ 126,613 \$ 56,013 Net cash used in investing activities \$ (62,483) \$ (395,615) Net cash provided by financing activities \$ 6,146 \$ 1,436

-Net Cash Provided by Operating Activities
+Net Cash Provided By Operating Activities

-Our net loss and cash flows from operating activities are primarily driven by net increases in headcount and our continued investments in our infrastructure to support long-term growth.
-In recent periods, our net loss has generally been significantly greater than our use of cash for operating activities due to our subscription-based revenue model in which billings occur in advance of revenue recognition, as well as the substantial amount of non-cash charges which we incur.
-Non-cash charges primarily include depreciation and amortization, stock-based compensation, change in fair value of contingent consideration, loss on extinguishment of convertible notes, non-cash lease expense, impairment of cloud computing costs, amortization of debt discount and issuance costs, and deferred taxes.
+Our cash flows provided by operating activities are primarily influenced by our net income, as applicable, and cash generated from collections in accordance with our subscription-based revenue model wherein billings occur in advance of revenue recognition, as well as the substantial amount of non-cash charges that we incur.
+Non-cash activities primarily include depreciation and amortization, stock-based compensation, changes in fair value of contingent consideration, non-cash lease expense, amortization of debt issuance costs, accretion of premiums on marketable securities, and deferred taxes.